HBS-Urosystem/urosystem.com/cms/blocks/shop/shop-5pcs.ja.md

 fallback: en
 components:
   - type: article
-    title: Exciting Offer for non-US First-Time Users, Patients, and Doctors!
+    title: Exciting Offer for First-Time Users, Patients, and Doctors!
     anchor: contact
     text: Welcome to our webshop, where innovation meets care through our state-of-the-art UroDapter®.
 Understanding the importance of firsthand